ryanmillerdev/frontendian/_posts/2018-06-24-prototype.markdown

 const lassie = new Collie()
 lassie.woof() // => 'Woof!'</code></pre>

-JavaScript breaks from pack in its usage of _prototypal inheritance_.
+JavaScript breaks from trend in its usage of _prototypal inheritance_.
 One way to understand prototypal inheritance is that it is simply inheritance without classes.
 Objects inherit from living, breathing objects, not schematics.
-This allows for a dynamic taxonomy of objects, which you might say pairs appropriately with another notorious JavaScript feature, dynamic typing.
+This allows for a dynamic taxonomy of objects, which you might say pairs appropriately with another notorious JavaScript feature: dynamic typing.
 Below you'll find the same example given above, save it now uses prototypal inheritance:

 <pre><code>const Dog = function () {}